10 Harmless Halloween Tricks and Pranks for Kids

 This harmless prank gets the whole neighborhood in the mood for a boo-filled Halloween.
 Fill a small basket with candy treats and cut a paper ghost door hanger with the word Boo! on it.
 Place it on a neighbor's porch in secret and knock on the door.
 To craft the door hanger, trace a paper ghost, then cut a hole in the center for the doorknob.
 Add eyes and a note to tell the person that they've been "Boo-ed," and they have one week to pass the trick (and a new treat!) onto someone else.

 Make giant spider webs out of stretched cotton balls and drape them around your yard and home.
 To turn this classic decoration into a spooky prank, place the webs in unexpected areas overnight to shock and delight your family on Halloween morning.

-Freeze gummy worms or bug-shape candy into classic ice cube trays for a spooky-sweet drink surprise.
+Freeze gummy worms or bug-shape candy into classic ice cube trays for a funny prank and spooky-sweet drink surprise.
 Place one candy in each cube, then fill the ice cube tray with water as usual.
 Once the water freezes, pop out the ice cubes and add them to any drink.
 Our favorite?
 Halloween-theme punch.

 Editor's Tip: Don't worry if the candy spills over the tray edge.
-It just adds to the scary effect.
+It just adds to the scary effect of this Halloween prank.